SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Introduction

-To address this gap, we introduce \model (\underline{\textbf{S}}trat\underline{\textbf{e}}gy-sp\underline{\textbf{a}}ce \underline{\textbf{Evo}}lution), which elevates natural-language strategy to a first-class population-level representation in LLM-driven evolutionary program search. \model augments each candidate with an explicit natural-language strategy description and embedding, yielding a dual-space archive organized by both executable programs and semantic strategies.
-It consists of three coordinated modules: \textbf{Strategy Articulation (SA)}, which diagnoses failures and specifies a strategic direction before code generation; \textbf{Stratified Experience Retrieval (SER)}, which clusters the archive in strategy space and retrieves behaviorally complementary inspirations; and \textbf{Strategic Landscape Navigation (SLN)}, which summarizes effective, saturated, and underexplored strategy families to guide future mutations.
+To address this gap, we introduce \textbf{\model} (\underline{\textbf{S}}trat\underline{\textbf{e}}gy-sp\underline{\textbf{a}}ce \underline{\textbf{Evo}}lution), which elevates natural-language strategy to a first-class population-level representation in LLM-driven evolutionary program search. \model augments each candidate with an explicit natural-language strategy description and embedding, yielding a dual-space archive organized by both executable programs and semantic strategies.
+It consists of three coordinated modules: {Strategy Articulation (SA)}, which diagnoses failures and specifies a strategic direction before code generation; {Stratified Experience Retrieval (SER)}, which clusters the archive in strategy space and retrieves behaviorally complementary inspirations; and {Strategic Landscape Navigation (SLN)}, which summarizes effective, saturated, and underexplored strategy families to guide future mutations.
 These modules turn the archive from a flat record of programs into a navigable map of algorithmic ideas.
-We evaluate \model across mathematical algorithm discovery, systems optimization, and agent-scaffold design benchmarks, using diverse backbone LLMs and base evolutionary frameworks. \model delivers consistent improvements over the underlying backbones in most settings.
-It achieves an average relative improvement of $\sim$21\% over the underlying backbones across four system optimization tasks.
-These results suggest that persistent strategy representations provide a practical mechanism for improving both the robustness and efficiency of LLM-guided evolutionary search.
+We evaluate \model across mathematical algorithm discovery, systems optimization, and agent-scaffold design benchmarks, using diverse backbone LLMs and base evolutionary frameworks. \model improves the underlying backbones in most settings, with the largest gains on open-ended systems optimization tasks where qualitatively distinct strategy families exist.
+Beyond this aggregate gain, \model also improves the search frontier: Figure~\ref{fig:search} shows that it reaches competitive solutions in fewer generations while incurring lower cumulative API cost.
+Case studies in Appendix \ref{sec:case} further show that strategy-space guidance can redirect evolution away from saturated local refinements toward qualitatively different algorithmic families.
+These results suggest that persistent strategy representations provide a practical mechanism for improving the effectiveness and efficiency of LLM-guided evolutionary search.

-{\textbf{Contributions.}} Our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item We identify a strategy-representation gap in LLM-guided evolutionary search.
-Existing systems often organize persistent search state around programs, fitness scores, and search-control metadata, but lack an explicit population-level representation of semantic strategy families.
-This gap leads to same-idea/different-syntax ambiguity, suppression of useful low-fitness strategies, and family-level search myopia.

-\item We propose \model, a modular strategy-space layer that augments evolutionary archives with persistent strategy descriptions, semantic clustering, behaviorally complementary retrieval, and landscape-level navigation over effective, saturated, and underexplored strategy families.